infusionsoft/mickael-test-2024.11/sdks/core/java/docs/PreReleaseApi.md

         PreReleaseApi apiInstance = new PreReleaseApi(defaultClient);
         String userId = "userId_example"; // String | user_id
-        List<String> updateMask = Arrays.asList(); // List<String> | An optional list of fields to be updated.
-If set, only the provided fields will be updated and others will be skipped.
+        List<String> updateMask = Arrays.asList(); // List<String> | An optional list of properties to be updated.
+If set, only the provided properties will be updated and others will be skipped.
         PatchUserRequestV2 user = new PatchUserRequestV2(); // PatchUserRequestV2 | user
         try {
             User result = apiInstance.patchUserUsingPATCH(userId, updateMask, user);